Essential Requests

 API provides a number of requests for getting settings,

-initiating syncs and sending logs to Notehub.
+initiating syncs, and sending device logs to Notehub.

 Getting Service Configuration Parameters